 Rules of Use

-All free files for kids or for adults on KeepingUpChangs.com are for personal use only.
+All free files for kids or for adults on KeepingUpChangs.com are for personal and single classroom use only.

 We put a lot of love and labor into creating these resources and offering it for free on the internet.
 To help offset the costs associated with running this website, please:

 - Do not share or redistribute files directly.
 In order to share, use the URL to this website and or webpage, NOT to the file itself.

 - Do not resell, copy, sub-license file in its original or modified format in any physical or digital form.